Getting the best results from your Kaly and Klay cutters

 To make sure the clay does not get stuck in the texture mat, you can spray it with water, wipe it with a baby wipe or you can lightly dust the stamp with cornflour before using.

-Roll out your clay, we recommend thicker than usual to achieve the best detail.
+Roll out your clay, we recommend thicker than you usually would to achieve the best detail, plus your clay will slightly flatten under pressure.
 I roll my clay to at least 3mm thick.

 Place your clay onto your stamp - make sure your stamp is engraved side up